bmharper/xo/docs/gamma-linear-sRGB.md

 with your linear output, convert the result back into sRGB, and write that result into the sRGB framebuffer.

-So what does nuDom do with this?
+So what does xo do with this?
 Where possible, we use an sRGB framebuffer, because linear blending yields better results.
 You can fake these kinds of results if you know that your background is always light and your text (or whatever) is always dark, but